NAPANEE COMMUNITY KITTEN RESCUE

 Keeping the kittens warm is crucial.
 Those under about 3 weeks old are unable to generate body heat on their own.
 They depend on their mother and litter mates for heat.
 Without her or them, they chill easily and can die.
 They cannot even shiver to raise their body temperature.

 A chilled kitten should be warmed up before feeding.
 Your body warmth is a good substitute for the mother while you prepare a heating pad or hot water bottle.
-Tuck the kitten against your skin under your clothing, holding it in place with your bra or arm.
+Tuck the kitten against your skin under your clothing, holding it in place with your bra or arm, and get them on warmth as quickly as possible.

-Keep the kittens in a place in your home that is warm, draft-free, and isolated from small children and your own pets, particularly cats.
-Place the kittens on a towel on a heating pad on the low setting (the pad must be under a towel so the kittens are not in direct contact).
+Keep the kittens in a place in your home that is warm, draft-free, and isolated from small children and your own pets.
+Place the kittens on a flannel reception blanket, microfibre blanket or towel on a heating pad on the low setting (the pad must be under a towel so the kittens are not in direct contact).
 Be VERY careful to place adequate padding between the kittens and the heating pad to avoid burns.
 Be sure to tuck the towel under the pad so the kittens cannot crawl between the towel and the pad.
-If you do not have a heating pad…a hot water bottle wrapped securely in towels will work, or pop bottles tightly sealed and wrapped securely in towels will work in a pinch.
+If you do not have a heating pad…use a SnuggleSafe disc, or a hot water bottle wrapped securely in towels, or pop bottles tightly sealed and wrapped securely in towels will work in a pinch.
 Just be sure to refresh them often…and check the kittens often to be sure they are safe.

-Place kittens and pad/hot water bottles in a box, cat carrier, or other confinement that is large enough for the kittens to move off the heat source if they become too warm.
+Place kittens and pad/disc/hot water bottles in a box, cat carrier, or other confinement that is large enough to allow the kittens to move off the heat source if they become too warm.

-Supplies for bottle feeding (bottles, nipples, syringes, formula, etc.) are available at pet stores or can be supplied by Napanee Community Kitten Rescue.
+Supplies for bottle feeding (bottles, nipples, syringes, formula, etc.) are available at pet stores, online, or can be supplied by Napanee Community Kitten Rescue.

-Under 4 weeks of age, feed only Fox Valley Day One, available from NCKR or KMR (or Kitten Milk Replacer), available at pet stores.
+Under 4 weeks of age, feed only Fox Valley Day One, available from NCKR , or KMR (or Kitten Milk Replacer), available at pet stores.
 Or use a milk replacer from a vet.
 It comes either premixed in a can (expensive but fast in an emergency) or powdered in a can.
 NEVER use cow’s milk or Whiskas Cat Milk!!
+In an emergency situation, goats milk can be used.

 Mix the powdered Day One or KMR as directed on the container (2 parts water to one part powder) and feed based on the kitten’s weight. (see the chart below)